thien/AISearch/paper.md

 	- with N amount of children generated, this will be the new population
 	- The best child in the population will be the most favorite tour;
 	- repeat for as many generations as liked.
  -->
- My initial implementation consisted of:

- 	- population size of 10,000, 100,000 generations.
-	- randomly generated population for first generation
-	- every generation:
-		- two random parents chosen
-		- crossover
-			- split method
-		- neighbouring mutation
-		- offspring added to the population for the next generation.
+ My initial implementation worked by initiating a population size of 10,000, 100,000 generations.
+Each member of the population is a tour, where each tour is randomly generated for the first generation.
+Cycling through all the generations, two random parents are chosen to crossover using the split method, where half of one parent's tour is merged with half of the other parents tour.
+Duplicates and missing cities in the offspring are added randomly.
+Mutation occured depending on probability, where the child tour would have a randomly chosen city's position `N` would be switched with it's `N+1` position.
+The offspring added to the population for the next generation.
+Offsprings were kept being created until the population size was met.
+The best offspring of the generation was kept as the supreme.
+After all generations were lapped, the supreme from the last generation is used for the tour to be outputted as a file.

 The initial implementation produced the following results.